-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2023, the ACS website, and the International Agency for Research on Cancer website.
+Statistics adapted from the American Cancer Society's (ACS) publication Cancer Facts & Figures 2023, the ACS website, and the International Agency for Research on Cancer website.
 (All sources accessed March 2023.)

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by thyroid cancer.
 Use the menu to choose a different section to read in this guide.